 Abstract colours and shapes have always been my native language.
 I was never interested in spending time drawing things as they appeared, though I certainly respect and enjoy artists who do work of that nature.

 As I got older, I just seemed to incorporate art into whatever else I was interested in.
 So, at age 8 or 9 when I discovered hockey and baseball, while I liked playing those sports, I was also really into things like logos and uniforms.
 I used to design my own; I even sold a number of hand drawn baseball shirts to other kids in my neighbourhood in downtown Detroit.
-I would create elaborately designed scorecards for games I’d watch on TV and design logos.
 I always found logos to be really interesting, the way a simple design could express an idea in a creative way.

 Matthew Giffin, 12 year old hockey drawing

 Stay tuned for the next instalment of 'Conversations with Matthew' where we see how early interests slowly coalesce into a cohesive lifelong direction.